 Errors represent the next lower severity level.
 Errors identify where a publication deviates from the requirements of the EPUB standard.
 They typically will not prevent an EPUB publication from being opened, but they often lead to unintended consequences (e.g., content not rendering as expected).

-Errors typically need to be corrected to ensure the usability of the publication, but some format-specific errors do not affect the accessibility (see the section on understanding errors in relation to WCAG).
+Errors typically need to be corrected to ensure the usability of the publication, but some format-specific errors do not affect the accessibility (see the note on understanding errors in relation to WCAG).

 Warnings are a level below Errors.
 They identify deviations from recommended practices in the EPUB standard.
 A publication with warnings is not invalid, and may have no unintended rendering issues, but not following recommended practices can lead to interoperability issues.